THE CITY BEAUTIFUL

 The City continues to promote a Mediterranean architectural aesthetic by offering incentives for buildings designed in this style, paying tribute to George Merrick's initial designs that were largely based on the Andalusia area of Spain.
 Many properties in the City are on the National Register of Historic Places, and more than 1,000 properties are on the Coral Gables Register of Historic Places.
 In addition, the Biltmore Hotel is a designated National Historic Landmark.

 Coral Gables attracts national and regional retailers along with an abundance of boutiques and retail shops.
-Miracle Mile is the center of a true downtown district, and is internationally known as the place for every bride to shop for all her wedding needs. www.shopcoralgables.com.
-The Village of Merrick park is a 780,000 square foot mixed-use retail, residential and office project anchored by Neiman Marcus and Nordstrom, and has more than 100 other select retailers including Tiffany & Co., Burberry, Coach and Gucci. www.villageofmerrickpark.com.
+Miracle Mile is the center of a true downtown district, and is internationally known as the place for every bride to shop for all her wedding needs.
+For more information, visit www.shopcoralgables.com.
+The Village of Merrick park is a 780,000 square foot mixed-use retail, residential and office project anchored by Neiman Marcus and Nordstrom, and has more than 100 other select retailers including Tiffany & Co., Burberry, Coach and Gucci. www.villageofmerrickpark.com .

 The Coral Gables hospitality industry is positioned to support the high-end leisure and corporate traveler, and also has many prominent restaurants boasting more than 100 cafes and restaurants.